Hiatus Hernia & Anti-Reflux Surgery

 Sometimes there is a little chest pain in the first couple of days, but most people don’t need much pain relief by the time they go home a few days after surgery.

-Diet will gradually progress from fluids, to puree, soft foods, and eventually normal food over a period of a few weeks.
-After keyhole surgery, your stitches are usually dissolving, and there are some small dressings that are removed after 2 weeks or so.
+Your diet will gradually progress from fluids to puréed foods, then to soft foods, and eventually to normal food over the course of a few weeks.
+After keyhole surgery, your stitches are usually dissolvable, and the small dressings are removed after about two weeks.

-Anti-reflux surgery offers lasting relief from chronic heartburn and acid reflux by fixing the underlying problem—strengthening the valve between the stomach and esophagus—so patients can enjoy fewer symptoms, better sleep, and protection from long-term damage to the esophagus without needing to rely on daily medications.
+Anti-reflux surgery offers lasting relief from chronic heartburn and acid reflux by fixing the underlying problem—strengthening the valve between the stomach and oesophagus—so patients can enjoy fewer symptoms, better sleep, and protection from long-term damage to the oesophagus without needing to rely on daily medications.

 When performed with robotic assistance, the surgery can be even more precise and less invasive, often leading to smaller incisions, less pain, quicker recovery, and a faster return to normal activities.
 This combination means patients not only get durable relief from reflux but also benefit from the accuracy and gentleness of modern robotic technology.